canonical/lightdm/README.md

 # Questions

-Questions should be asked on the [mailing list](http://lists.freedesktop.org/mailman/listinfo/lightdm).
+Discussion about LightDM should be done on the [forum](https://discourse.ubuntu.com/c/light-dm/107).
 All questions are welcome.

 [Stack Overflow](http://stackoverflow.com/search?q=lightdm) and [Ask Ubuntu](http://askubuntu.com/search?q=lightdm) are good sites for frequently asked questions.